The 21st-Century Scop banner

 The answers, as LaFleur says, “should be obvious.”

-You can hear this week’s episode by clicking the player below or by accessing it and all past episodes via AppleAudibleDeezerLibsyn, Spotify, or by going to the podcasts page at PrimeStage.com.
+You can hear this week’s episode by clicking the player below or by accessing it and all past episodes via AppleLibsyn, Spotify, or wherever you get your podcasts.

 But listening isn’t the only way you can join the investigation.
 Each episode concludes with a prompt that invites listeners to submit suggestions and comments about the mystery via the contact tab at the Prime Stage website or through Facebook, Twitter, and Instagram.